Strategic Planning: Program Life Cycle

 The Security Program Life Cycle is a process whereby security improvements are reviewed on a continuous basis.
 The following provides a summary of each of the segments in the image:

-• Peer Company Benchmarking.
-Because no one company has all the answers to security issues, it is a good idea to benchmark with peer companies to determine the successes and failures they have encountered when identifying and applying security solutions.
+- Peer Company Benchmarking.
+Because no one company has all the answers, it is a good idea to benchmark with peer companies to determine the successes and failures they have encountered when identifying and applying security solutions.
 However, recognize that your organization will be unique to your peers so benchmarking gives only a portion of the picture.

-• Validation Review.
-To achieve operational excellence - regulatory compliance and civil liability reduction validation or audits - are no longer optional in a professionally run security program.
-The need to validate the controls, notification and the response for programs, systems and mitigations strategies is imperative.
+- Validation Review.
+To achieve operational excellence, regulatory compliance and civil liability reduction validation or audits are no longer optional in a professionally run security program.
+Validation of the controls, notification and the response for programs, systems and mitigations strategies is imperative.

 For more information on this topic see Program Strategy & Operations: Strategic Planning/Management